protocolguild/documentation/docs/6-guidelines-for-regular-operation.md

 ## 6.3 Weighting

 Antifragility and non-gameability emerge from simple frameworks.
 This limits the time spent deciding appropriate categories, the methods for collecting and verifying  as well as the time spent weighting contributors.
 Additionally, this should limit cases of ambiguity gaming that might come up in complicated weighting schemes.
-Based on member feedback, we've settled on these guidelines:
+Based on member feedback, we've settled on these guidelines: SQRT((`eligibleMonths` - `monthsOnBreak`) * `timeWeighting`)

-- `Number of eligible months`
   - historic contributions are considered in weightings
+  - `timeWeighting` can be either 1.0 for full-time or .5 for part-time contributors
   - existing contributors get "diluted" as newcomers come in
   - continuing contributors get additional weight per month they are active.
 This means historic contributors don't maintain their split weighting if they leave protocol development
   - anyone who stops contributing is removed from the split via periodic Curation Reviews

 ## 6.4 Discussing new members